rjones30/spotfinder/README.md

 with low atomic number to reduce the background from the incoherent bremsstrahlung process that is always present.
 Incoherent bremsstrahlung produces a low-energy background that is neither monochromatic nor polarized, and degrades the properties of the coherernt bremsstrahlung beam.
 This combination of proprties makes **single-crystal diamond** a unique choice for a high-energy coherent bremsstrahlung source.
 Below is an image of a single-crystal diamond radiator mounted for use in the coherent bremsstrahlung beamline in Hall D at Jefferson Lab.
 <p align="center">
   <img src="JD70-103_front_view.svg" width="300">
 </p>

+## X-ray topograhs ##
+The above false-color image is known as an X-ray "rocking curve" topograph.
+Displayed in the composite graphic is a 7mm x 7mm single-crystal diamond that has been polished down to a final thickness of just 50 microns (um) and attached n the lower right corner with conductive epoxy to an aluminum mounting tab.
+In spite of being so thin, the rigidity and thermal conductivity of diamond is sufficient to make such a target self-supporting and self-cooled when inserted into a high-energy electron beam.
+The color in the image represents an elevation map of one of the planes in the diamond crystal, ranging from low (blue) to high (yellow) relative to an ideal plane aligned with the crystal at three of its corners.
+The total displacement from low to high in this image is only
+600 nm, but this slight imperfection is enough to significantly distort the properties of the coherent bremsstrahlung beam produced by the diamond by
+12 GeV electrons.

 ## references ##
 [1] G. Diambrini-Palazzi, "High-Energy Bremsstrahlung and Electron Pair Production in Thin Crystals", Revs.
 Mod.
 Phys. vol 40 (1968) p.
 611.